 Through the DEL-MEM Leadership Advantage, our program is designed to cultivate each student’s individual leadership capacity.

 The DEL-MEM is a two-year, four-semester, 30-credit program.
 In addition to the five required place-based sessions, the program requires the following:

-- Orientation course at the Duke campus -- 1 credit (required)
+- Orientation course at Duke campus -- 1 credit

 - Ecosystem Science & Management or Environmental Decision Analysis

 - Electives developed around specialized themes -- minimum of 11 credits

 - Environmental leadership module in Washington, D.C. -- 1 credit

 - Master’s project directly related to the student’s current employment -- 4 credits

 See Application Materials & Requirements for upcoming deadlines and detailed instructions on applying to the DEL-MEM program.

 To be considered for the DEL-MEM program, students must have the following: